This site requires a more recent version of Adobe Flash Player to function properly.

 - Diners per North American Restaurant: The number of diners in North America making reservations through OpenTable in a year increased from just under 25 million in 2007 to almost 115 million in 2012.
-This equates to an increase in the number of diners per North American restaurant making reservations through OpenTable from 3,330 in 2007 to 5,709 in 2012.
+This equates to an increase in the number of diners per North American restaurant making reservations through OpenTable from 3,330 in 2007 to 6,050 in 2013.
 We expect substantial continued growth, but should the company face increased competition from new players in the market its growth could subside.
-If the average annual growth is 10% as opposed to our current estimate of 15%, the number of diners per North American restaurant making reservations through OpenTable would reach roughly 8,500 by the end of our forecast period.
-This would result in a downside of nearly 12% to the Trefis price estimate
+If the average annual growth is 5% as opposed to our current estimate of roughly 8%, the number of diners per North American restaurant making reservations through OpenTable would reach roughly 8,500 by the end of our forecast period.
+This would result in a downside of nearly 9% to the Trefis price estimate

-- Reservation Revenue per North American Diner: OpenTable has seen an increase in average revenue per diner from 68 cents in 2007 to 70 cents in 2012.
-This is primarily because more diners have been using OpenTable's website to make reservations as opposed to the restaurant websites.
+- Reservation Revenue per North American Diner: We forecast a steady increase in OpenTable's average revenue per diner in the future because more diners use OpenTable's website to make reservations as opposed to restaurant websites.
 OpenTable charges restaurants 25 cents for each diner who reserves a table through the restaurant's website, and $1 for each diner who reserves through OpenTable's website or mobile application.
 If the number of diners making reservations directly through OpenTable increases annually by 20% instead of our current estimate of 15%, the per diner revenue would reach 75 cents by the end of the Trefis forecast period.
 This would result in a 5% upside to the Trefis price estimate.
 However, if the company were to abolish the 25 cent fee for using the restaurant websites in the next two years, this would reduce the per diner average revenue to under 60 cents at the end of our forecast period.
 This would result in a downside of nearly 10% to the current Trefis price estimate.

 OpenTable is the leader in online restaurant reservations, offering free, real-time reservations for diners as well as reservation and guest management services to restaurants.
-OpenTable allows customers to make reservations at more than 27,000 restaurants, and seats 10 million diners each month.
+OpenTable allows customers to make reservations at more than 31,500 restaurants, and seats 15 million diners each month as of Q1 2014.
 While most of its business is currently in the United States, OpenTable also has a considerable presence in Canada, Germany, Japan, Mexico, and the United Kingdom.

 The OpenTable service is free for diners, and generates revenues from its restaurant customers.
-This revenue includes a one-time installation fee for the touchscreen computer system in which OpenTable's proprietary software is installed, a monthly subscription fee and a reservation fee charged per diner seated using the company's system and any other revenues from advertising on its website.
+This revenue includes a one-time installation fee for the touchscreen computer system in which OpenTable's proprietary software is installed, a monthly subscription fee, a reservation fee charged per diner seated using the company's system and any other revenues from advertising on its website.